wvleak/mastering-pure-yul/README.md

 ).deploy();
 ```

-For your test command, remember to add `--no-compile` when executing:
+For your test command, as the contract is already built, to avoid any error, remember to add `--no-compile` when executing:

 ```bash
 npx hardhat run test/PureYul.test.js --no-compile